David Sigachev

-David Sigachev (Дави́д Сигачёв, also transliterated Sigacev, born 6 January 1989 in Moscow) is a Russian race car driver.
+David Sigachev (Дави́д Сигачёв, also transliterated Sigacev, born 6 January 1989 in Moscow) is a Russian former race car driver who was based in Germany.

 Career

 Sigachev started his racing career from karting.
 He made the move into single-seaters in 2007, with a campaign in the inaugural Formula Renault 2.0 Northern European Cup.
-Driving for SL Formula Racing, he finished twenty-first in the standings.
+Driving for SL Formula Racing, he finished 21st in the standings.
 He also took part in two Eurocup Formula Renault 2.0 races with the same team, failing to score a point.
 Sigachev missed the entire 2008 season due to sponsorship problems.
-In 2009 he moved to Porsche Supercup category with tolimit Seyffarth Motorsport.
+In 2009, he moved to Porsche Supercup category with tolimit Seyffarth Motorsport.